 Industrial and agricultural activities often release contaminants into the environment that can disrupt the various species living in an ecosystem.
-From toxicity to radioactivity, contaminants can have a wide range of effects on organisms.
+From toxicity to radioactivity, contaminants can have a wide range of negative effects on living organisms.
 These effects depend on the nature of the contaminants and how long they persist in the environment.
 Different types of land pollution may severely affect both animal and plant life in an ecosystem, and may impair the functioning of the ecosystem as a whole.
 Processes such as phytoremediation are being used to help combat the negative effects of land pollution on the environment.

 Sources and Types of Contamination

 From landfill seepage to chemical spills to illegal dumping, land pollution can come from a variety of sources.
-Unfortunately, small-scale pollution enters the ground on a regular basis -- often without our knowledge.
+Unfortunately, small-scale pollution enters the ground on a regular basis, often without anyone's knowledge.
 Evidence of steady, localized pollution is often detected years after it has been occurring.

 Oil spills are some of the more noteworthy land pollution events because they are frequently detected as they are happening.
 In September 2013, a farmer discovered oil seeping up from below his wheat field near Tioga, North Dakota.
 The oil spill, which leaked about 20,000 barrels in total, was eventually traced to a pipeline owned by the Tesoro Corporation.
 Oil or petroleum spills are hazardous because they are toxic, flammable and potentially explosive.
 Other types of pollution-related hazards considered by the EPA include chemical reactivity and radioactivity.